 - Your website will be devalued, and if these methods persist, it will not work without indexing.

 Over Optimization Penalty

 The most important thing is to treat the problem carefully and find a solution to it.
-There is plenty of evidence for specific sanctions issues, so here's what you need to know about common suspects and what to do when they do occur.
-Trying to make sure you're getting the best content and doing a good job at marketing is the best way to ensure you maintain your rankings.
+There is plenty of evidence for specific sanctions issues, so here's what you need to know about typical suspects and what to do when they do occur.
+Trying to make sure you're getting the best content and doing an excellent job at marketing is the best way to ensure you maintain your rankings.
 However, if you are experiencing a sudden drop in traffic, take a close look at what has gone wrong and make sure to follow the instructions outlined in Google's webmaster guidelines.
-So, you shouldn't face any major issues with Google updates and penalties in the future.
+So, you shouldn't face any significant issues with Google updates and penalties in the future.